 The following table sets forth information regarding our directors and executive officers as of the date of this annual report.
-None of our directors or the directors of our operating entities are officials of the Chinese Communist Party.

 Directors and Executive Officers Age Position/Title

-Cunjun Ma 51 Chairman of the Board of Directors and Chief Executive Officer
+Cunjun Ma 52 Chairman of the Board of Directors and Chief Executive Officer

-Xuchun Luo 53 Director and Secretary of the Board of Directors
+Xuchun Luo 54 Director and Vice President

-Bin Wei 53 Independent Director
+Bin Wei 54 Independent Director

-Jun Ge 50 Independent Director
+Jun Ge 51 Independent Director

-Aaron Xiaolei Hou 49 Independent Director
+Aaron Xiaolei Hou 50 Independent Director

-Li Jiang 52 Chief Operating Officer
+Li Jiang 53 Chief Operating Officer

-Ronald Tam 41 Co-Chief Financial Officer
+Ronald Tam 42 Co-Chief Financial Officer

-Minghan Xiao 49 Co-Chief Financial Officer
+Minghan Xiao 50 Co-Chief Financial Officer

+Hong Zhu 42 General Counsel

 Mr. Cunjun Ma is our founder and has been chairman of our board of directors and our chief executive officer since our inception.
-Mr. Cunjun Ma has over 24 years of insurance related experience, and holds exceptional insurance expertise and insights that have considerably contributed to our fast growth and unique corporate culture.
+Mr. Cunjun Ma has over 25 years of insurance related experience, and holds exceptional insurance expertise and insights that have considerably contributed to our fast growth and unique corporate culture.
 He founded Shenzhen Huize Internet Insurance Agent Co., Ltd. in 2006 and worked as its general manager until June 2011.
 Prior to that, he worked as the head of a subsidiary of Hua An Property Insurance Co., Ltd. for two years.
-Prior to that, Mr. Ma worked in Shenzhen branch of Ping An Property Insurance Co., Ltd. from August 1995 to February 2004.
+Prior to that, Mr. Ma worked at the Shenzhen branch of Ping An Property Insurance Co., Ltd. from August 1995 to February 2004.
 Mr. Ma obtained an MBA degree from Nankai University.

-Ms. Xuchun Luo has served as our secretary of the board of directors since our inception.
-Ms. Luo has over 14 years of insurance related experience, and 19 years of accounting and financing related experience.
+Ms. Xuchun Luo has served as our vise president since April 2024.
+Ms. Luo has over 15 years of insurance related experience, and 20 years of accounting and financing related experience.
 Before joining our company, Ms. Luo worked as a department manager in Shenzhen Huize Internet Insurance Agent Co., Ltd. from March 2007 to November 2011.
 Ms. Luo also worked in Hua An Property Insurance Co., Ltd. for two years.
 Prior to that, Ms. Luo worked as an accountant in Industrial and Commercial Bank of China for 15 years, and as a department manager in an industrial company for two years.
-Ms. Luo obtained a Specialist's degree in Financial Accounting from Jiangxi Radio and Television University in 2001, and a Bachelor's degree in Law from The Open University of China in 2009.
+Ms. Luo obtained a specialist's degree in financial accounting from Jiangxi Radio and Television University in 2001, and a bachelor's degree in law from The Open University of China in 2009.

 Mr. Bin Wei has served as our independent director since February 2020.
 Mr. Wei has over 26 years of accounting and finance related experience.
 Mr. Wei has served as an asset management partner of CDH Investments Management (Hong Kong) Limited since April 2019.
 Prior to that, he served as a partner at Hillhouse Capital Group from April 2018 to March 2019.
 Prior to that, Mr. Wei worked in China Resources (Holdings) Co., Ltd. for 16 years from 2001 to 2017 in his capacities as director of finance, chief accountant and chief financial officer.
 From 1996 to 2001, Mr. Wei worked as the head of the accounting department in Nanguang (Group) Co., Ltd. Prior to that, Mr. Wei worked in the Audit Office of the Ministry of Foreign Trade and Economic Cooperation as a civil servant from 1992 to 1996.
-Mr. Wei serves as directors of various companies listed on Hong Kong Stock Exchange, including Hao Tian International Construction Investment Group Limited (HKSE: 1341), Honghua Group Limited (HKSE: 00196) and OCI International Holdings Limited (HKSE: 0329).
+Mr. Wei serves as directors of various companies listed on Hong Kong Stock Exchange, including Hao Tian International Construction Investment Group Limited (HKSE: 1341) and Honghua Group Limited (HKSE: 00196).
 Mr. Wei has become qualified as a Chinese CPA since 1993, a Senior Auditor in China since 2003 and a Senior Accountant in China since 2003.
-Mr. Wei obtained his bachelor's degree in Auditing from Zhongnan University of Finance and Economics in 1992, and his master's degree in Finance from Jinan University in 2001.
+Mr. Wei obtained his bachelor's degree in auditing from Zhongnan University of Finance and Economics in 1992, and his master's degree in Finance from Jinan University in 2001.